 Exploring mines/sewers is for more advanced explorers.
 These types of locations require different equipment and are generally more dangerous.
 I would not recommend it to any urban explorer beginner.
 Unless you’re going with a highly experienced explorer, I would recommend you simply avoid these locations and stick to buildings.

 Wear proper clothing

 If you’re going to be exploring, wear clothes that you wouldn’t mind ruining.
-While exploring you’re going to come across nails, dirt, mud, barbed wire, glass, and everything else can ruin the clothing you’re wearing.
+While exploring you’re going to come across nails, dirt, mud, barbed wire, glass, and everything else that can ruin the clothing you’re wearing.
 I’m not telling you to dress like a bum, but simply choose items of clothing that you wouldn’t care too much about if they got ruined.